What is magnet fishing?

 How to tie a magnet fishing knot

-To tie a knot suitable for magnet fishing, start by forming a loop at the end of the rope.
+To tie a knot suitable for magnet fishing, start by forming a loop at the rope’s end.
 Pass the loop through the eye of the magnet, then bring it back over the magnet and thread it through the loop.
 Pull the knot tight to secure the magnet in place.

 Next, create a figure of eight knot by crossing the rope over itself to form two loops, then thread the end of the rope through both loops and pull tight.